KlaatuCarpenter/RockPaperScissors/README.md

 # RockPaperScissors test project

-I this smart contract two players can play the classic game of rock, paper scissors using MATIC in Mumbai testnet.
+In this smart contract two players can play the classic game of rock, paper scissors using MATIC token in Mumbai testnet.
 - To enroll, each player needs to deposit the right token amount, possibly zero and choose the address of an opponent.
 - To play, each player need to submit an unique move.
 - The contract decides and rewards the winner with token wagered.